What Are Pop-Up Ads? (And How To Block Them)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Thankfully, it’s incredibly easy to block pop-ups by updating your web browser settings.
 (Most browsers already come configured to block pop-up ads.)
-But if your online time is still disrupted by pop-ups, we’ll show you how one of the best ad blockers can get rid of them for you.
+We’ll show you how one of the best ad blockers can get rid of them for you.

 Featured ad blockers to consider